-In their ground-breaking research, they tell us that 700 new neural connections are made every second during the first few years of life ?
-700 every second! ? faster than at any other time in our lives.
+In their ground-breaking research, they tell us that 700 new neural connections are made every second during the first few years of life, 700 every second, faster than at any other time in our lives.
 These connections are made through a child’s relationships with parents and significant others, and their experiences (good and bad) within their environment.

 While it seems that all they do is play during their first five years, playing is actually a child’s work; and is crucial for physical health, intellectual stimulation, social/emotional development, and interpersonal skills.
 Play is how children learn language, develop their executive functions for logic and planning, learn how to take risks and deal with failure, and increase their self-confidence and positive self-esteem.

 Each child develops at their own rate, and will demonstrate greater skill in some areas than in others as they go through the various socialization stages of play; but the developmental sequence is the same.
 Play forms the basis for success in language and academics, and developing coping skills and resilience by falling down and getting up again in a secure environment.

-The first five years of life are important because the early experiences that kids have, positive and negative, make a huge impression on their ?new? brains and bodies.
-Look at it this way ? we know that an infant’s skin is far more sensitive to the sun than an adults because it hasn’t been exposed enough to the sun; but over time it becomes tougher.
+The first five years of life are important because the early experiences that kids have, positive and negative, make a huge impression on their new brains and bodies.
+Look at it this way we know that an infant’s skin is far more sensitive to the sun than an adults because it hasn’t been exposed enough to the sun; but over time it becomes tougher.

 This does not mean that you have to be the perfect parent, but it does mean you need to pay attention to your children’s needs from infancy onward.
 By the time they reach school age, the trajectory of their future growth is set; and problems are much harder to fix.

-Everyone has experienced the Terrible Twos, the Inquisitive Threes and the hormonal teenage years; but as young parents, very few understand that cognitive, social and emotional capabilities are inextricably linked throughout our lives with our genetic makeup and physical development.
+Everyone has experienced the Terrible Twos, the Inquisitive Threes and the Hormonal Teenage years; but as young parents, very few understand that cognitive, social and emotional capabilities are inextricably linked throughout our lives with our genetic makeup and physical development.
 Influences begin prenatally, and provide a good, or not so good, foundation for future development.

 The foundations for healthy development are positive love and affection for social and emotional growth; good nutrition for healthy bodies, as well as for healthy brain development; and positive, safe environments where a child’s needs are met i.e., you love your children enough to give them the right foods and a safe, positive home.